SrivastavaLab-ICL/PPMS/README.md

 **OR**

-Use commnad line in linux:
+Directly use commnad line in linux:

 export PATH=/path_to_cellranger_folder/cellranger-7.0.0:$PATH